cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Compute a sampling over a mesh and perform a Lloyd relaxation.</p>
+      Compute a point sampling over a mesh and perform a Lloyd relaxation.
+The filter selects the vertices of the starting mesh that corresponds to the sampled points. <br>Two additional layers containing a voronoi tassellation are created, one as a mesh and one as a polyline.
+To save the sampled vertices in a different layer just use the 'move selected vertices to a new layer' filter</p>

    **Parameters:**